Finding Your Ideal HouseFeng Shui House hunt | 择宅

 What if I exceed 15 floor-plans?

-It is very unlikely that you will exceed 15 floor-plans.
+It is very unlikely that you will exceed 15 floor plans unless Heavens dicates that you really don’t deserve to be in a good house.

-You will be guided on what to look out for during the house-hunt process to make it more efficient, so be prepared for it to be a very iterative process with some trial-and-errors at the start.
+You will be guided on what to look out for during the house-hunt process to make it more efficient, so be prepared for it to be a very iterative process with some trial and error at the beginning.
+No one gets it right from the start – so relax.

 Why do you believe that the house we end up in is fated?